elianalopez/RaspiCar-Project/README.md

 </ul>

 ## Setup
-This is the hardware setup of the Raspberry Pi RC car within the diagram
+This is the hardware setup of the Raspberry Pi RC car within the diagram below.
+If unable to see it for any reason you can <a href="https://github.com/elianalopez/RaspiCar-Project/blob/main/Images/diagram.png?raw=true?raw=true"> view the diagram here! </a>
 ![Diagram](Images/diagram.png)

 <!--